-Be sure to stop by the Theatre Call Board (outside FA 127) for audition notices, cast lists, and other opportunities in the department.
-Auditions for Spring shows will take place towards the end of the Fall Semester.
+Be sure to visit our audition information page for the latest information.
+Auditions for Fall productions happen in the first week of classes.
+Auditions for Spring productions take place towards the end of the Fall Semester.

 We are fortunate to have a variety of production facilities to work in, ranging from a 100-seat black box in the Fine Arts Building to a 1200+ seat Concert Theatre in the Anderson Center for Performing Arts.

 Arts in Education

 Offering special performances for curriculum enrichment through BOCES Organizations, Individual Teachers and Homeschool Networks.
 Matinee performances for K-12 audiences, Q & A with Cast and Crew, Discussion Panel, and OnSite Workshops when applicable.